lukecd/irys-nft-toolkit/README.md

 - Arweave’s protocol Endowment ensures long-term data retrievability by reserving a portion of your upload fee to fund future storage.
 - Arweave’s mining mechanism rewards miners for storing historical data.

+The CLI will prompt you to fund an Irys node when uploading.
+When working with Irys' mainnet, use [real tokens](https://docs.irys.xyz/overview/supported-tokens#mainnet-tokens), when working with [Irys' devnet use free tokens available from faucets](https://docs.irys.xyz/overview/supported-tokens#devnet-tokens).

 ## Metadata

 [NFT metadata](https://docs.opensea.io/docs/metadata-standards) contains the NFT name, symbol, description, unique attributes and other things.